How 'Charlie', 'Romeo', 'Alpha', 'Potter', 'Pie', 'Harry', 'Gama,' funded terror in Kashmir

 'Charlie', 'Romeo', 'Alpha', 'Potter', 'Pie', 'Harry', 'Gama,' these are some of the code words used by those involved in the Kashmir terror funding case.
-Their confessional statements would be placed as evidence in the chargesheet filed before the court by the National Investigation Agency.
+Their confessional statements would be placed as evidence in the charge sheet filed before the court by the National Investigation Agency.

-The NIA, while submitting the chargesheet in the case on January 18, 2018, appended the eight confessional statements and code named those who have given the statements as 'Charlie', 'Romeo', 'Alpha', 'Potter', 'Pie', 'Harry', 'Gama' and an unidentified person.
+The NIA, while submitting the charge sheet in the case on January 18, 2018, appended the eight confessional statements and code-named those who have given the statements as 'Charlie', 'Romeo', 'Alpha', 'Potter', 'Pie', 'Harry', 'Gama' and an unidentified person.

-The NIA officials feel that the confessional statements will hold the key in nailing the culprits in the case.
+The NIA officials feel that the confessional statements will hold the key to nailing the culprits in the case.

 The probe agency, which registered a case against separatists in the Kashmir Valley on May 30, 2017, managed to secure confessional statements on the flow of money, especially from Pakistan, from eight people accused in the case related to the funding of terror activities in Kashmir.